maxmurdoch/flock/src/pages/products/commercial.md

     * Customisable Public Liability Limits (from £1-10M)
     * Flexible hull and equipment insurance (up to £25K)
   header: 'Pay-as-you-fly drone insurance for commercial pilots '
-  backgroundImage: '../../images/uploads/commercial-background.png'
 why:
-  title: Why do professionals fly with Flock?
-  description: 1 in 4 commercial pilots in the UK now use Flock Cover.
+  description: 1 in 4 UK commercial pilots fly with Flock.
   list:
     - text: >-
         We know two jobs are never the same.
-Customise your insurance on a flight-by-flight basis.
+Customise your insurance flight-by-flight.
       title: 'Bespoke cover '
     - text: >-
         Flock’s pricing is risk-dependent, with commercial policies starting from £5 a day.
       title: Fairer pricing
-    - text: >-
-        Flock’s policies are EC785/2004 compliant and approved by the Civil Aviation Authority (CAA).
+    - text: Flock’s policies are EC785/2004 compliant and CAA approved.
       title: Fully compliant
     - text: >-
         Pinpoint the cost of insurance for each job, and easily pass the costs onto your clients.
       title: Bill as an expense
     - text: >-
-        Schedule as many flights as you like within 10 days.
+        Schedule flights up to 10 days in advance.
 Change of plan?
-        Simply cancel beforehand with one tap.
+Cancel with one tap.
       title: 'Book in advance '
-    - text: >-
-        Chat to our customer support team through the app, or give us a call.
+    - text: 'Chat to our customer support team through the app, or give us a call.'
-        Whichever you prefer.
       title: Instant support
+  title: 'Why do professionals use Flock Cover? '
 showFlightSchoolList: false
 showCoverNote: true
 doINeedInsurance: